Course Outline

 - Introductions of Trainers and Participants

-- Overview of Modeling Techniques
+- Overview of Modeling Techniques for Government

-- Introduction to SysML (Systems Modeling Language)
+- Introduction to SysML (Systems Modeling Language) for Government Applications

 - Introduction to MagicDraw/Cameo for Government Use

-- Definition of a Case Study for Government Application
+- Definition of a Case Study for Government

 Structural System Decomposition

-- Decomposing Systems into Packages
+- Decomposing Systems into Packages for Government Projects

-- Modeling Package Dependencies
+- Modeling Package Dependencies in Government Contexts

 Analyzing User Needs

-- Use Case Diagram Notation
+- Use Case Diagram Notation for Government Applications

 - Identifying Actors in Government Systems

-- Identifying Use Cases for Government Applications
+- Identifying Use Cases for Government Operations

-- Understanding Use Case Relationships
+- Understanding Use Case Relationships for Government Projects

 Defining System Requirements